icons8/lunacy-docs/docs/symbols.md

 **Way 1.**

-1. Select the symbol instance you want replace.
+1. Select the symbol instance you want to replace.
 2. Find the new symbol on the symbols panel.
 3. If you are in the list view mode, click the replacement icon at the left of the symbol block.